apache/incubator-retired-slider/src/site/markdown/configuration/redesign.md

 that are no longer part of the cluster (i.e. failed & released containers).

-It could be possible to include a list of previous containers, though Hoya would need to be selective about how many to store (or how much detail to retain) on those previous containers.
+It could be possible to include a list of previous containers, though Slider would need to be selective about how many to store (or how much detail to retain) on those previous containers.

 Perhaps the list could be allowed to grow without limit, but detail